Amazon Quest

 Pitfalls

-Outside of the ingress point situation, to keep customers motivated, we added "Add to Wishlist" as a free, intermediate step to break up the journey to purchasing into smaller, manageable goals.
+In digression, to keep customers motivated, we added "Add to Wishlist" as a free, intermediate step to break up the journey to purchasing into smaller, manageable goals.
 However, data showed that 43% of customers in Cohort 1 and 33% in Cohort 2 who completed a purchase skipped the Wishlist step.
 This indicated that the "Add to Wishlist" feature may not have been as intuitive or noticeable as intended.